A restriction isomorphism for zero-cycles with coefficients in Milnor K-theory: Relation with Kato complexes

 and

-The \'etale cycle class map $\rho^{r,q}_X$ induces a map of spectral sequences
+The \'etale cycle class map $\rho^{p,q}_X$ induces a map of spectral sequences

-which by theorem \ref{Beillichenbaum} is an isomorphism for $q\leq -j$.
+which by Theorem \ref{Beillichenbaum} is an isomorphism for $q\leq -j$.
 By cohomological dimension, the difference between the two spectral sequences is given by

-which is equal to the zero-complex by cohomological dimension under the assumption of $j>d$ or that $k$ is an algebraically closed field because of cohomological dimension.
-If $j=d$, then the complex $^{\text{\'et}}E_1^{\bullet,d+1}=C^{0}_n(X)$ is exact except for possibly the last term on the right due to conjecture \ref{Katoconjfinitefield}. \end{proof}
+which is equal to the zero-complex if $j>d$ or if $k$ is an algebraically closed field.
+If $j=d$, then the complex $^{\text{\'et}}E_1^{\bullet,d+1}=C^{0}_n(X)$ is exact except for possibly the last term on the right due to Conjecture \ref{Katoconjfinitefield}. \end{proof}

 We now turn to the arithmetic case (see also \cite[Sec.
 9]{KeS12}). \begin{proposition} Let $X$ be a proper smooth scheme over a henselian discrete valuation ring $\O_K$ with finite residue field $k$.
+Let $\Lambda=\Z/n\Z$ and $n$ be invertible on $X$.
 Let $d$ be the relative dimension of $X$ over $\O_K$.
 Then for $j=d+1$, there is an exact sequence

 and for $j>d+1$, there are isomorphisms